lsh-cloud/lewis_hart_portfolio/README.md

 - Thesis Text Generator
   Example of how to prepare a PDF to be trained on a computationally low cost LSTM model to generate text
   https://github.com/lsh-cloud/Thesis-text-generator

+- AI Agent
+  An AI agent built using Azure OpenaAI API and Langgraph